zero-mstd/mav-z/README.md

     * no need to unzip `archive-xxx.tar.gz` file anymore, just select directly the archive file in browser, then everything should be fine.
 This feature benefits from [pako](https://github.com/nodeca/pako) and [js-untar](https://github.com/InvokIT/js-untar), which are greatly appreciated. (and this [code](https://stackoverflow.com/a/65448758) provides an out-of-the-box idea)
     * add the time zone feature, use your system time zone by default, and can be customized.
 * 08/11/2021, Zero
     * tell you the fedi sites whose users you usually interacted with.
-At first I want to show the users you most interacted with, but the toots of [pleroma](https://pleroma.social) users in `likes.json` and `bookmarks.json` don't have a link formated as `https://<mastodon.example.com>/users/<username>/statuses/<status_id>`, they are like `https://<pleroma.example.com>/objects/<object-id>`.
+At first I want to show the users you most interacted with, but the toots of [pleroma](https://pleroma.social) users in `likes.json` and `bookmarks.json` don’t have a link formated as `https://<mastodon.example.com>/users/<username>/statuses/<status_id>`, they are like `https://<pleroma.example.com>/objects/<object-id>`.
 It is not fair to exclude them.
+* 08/13/2021, Zero
+    * add debug mod
+    * give back the individually json file select mode (called “manually” loading mode)

 ## Usage
-Simply put, just request your Mastodon archive and download it, save this repo, open the `archive_page.html` web page in your browser and choose your archieve, there you go.
+Simply put, just request your Mastodon archive and download it, save this repo, open the `archive_page.html` web page in your browser and choose your archive, there you go.

 ### Linux
 First go to your Mastodon instance, request an archive of your toots and uploaded media (Settings - Import and export - Data export), and download your archive.
 Then: